 When you receive your wedding invitations from the printer, you'll probably be excited to get started stuffing envelopes and sending them off to your friends and family.
 But if your invitation suite involves multiple cards and pieces, you might start wondering how to assemble wedding invitations properly.
 The truth is, it's less complicated than it looks.

 Read on to find out exactly how to put wedding invites together and start an at-home assembly line with your S.O.

 Start with the wedding invitation, which you should place face up on the table.

 Decide What to Do With the Tissue Paper

-•If a sheet of tissue paper came on top of each invitation, it's your choice whether to leave it in or not.
-Traditionally, it was used to keep the ink from smudging (while most inks used these days won't smudge, the tradition has continued).
-If you decide to send it, place the tissue on top of the invitation.
+If a sheet of tissue paper came on top of each invitation, it's your choice whether to leave it in or not.
+Traditionally, it was used to keep the ink from smudging.
+While most inks used these days won't smudge, the tradition has continued.

-•Place the reception card face-up on top of the invitation (or tissue paper, if you included it).
+Place the reception card (if applicable) face-up on top of the invitation (or tissue paper, if you included it).

-•If you're using two envelopes (an inner envelope and outer envelope), insert the fully assembled invitation suite into the inner envelope (left edge first for a single-card invitation; folded edge first for a folded invitation).
+If you're using two envelopes (an inner envelope and outer envelope), insert the now fully assembled invitation suite into the inner envelope (left edge first for a single-card invitation; folded edge first for a folded invitation).
 When the envelope flap is opened, you should see the printed side of the invitation.
-Then, insert the inner envelope into the outer envelope so that the handwritten guests' names you've put on the inner envelope are visible when they open it up.
+Insert the inner envelope into the outer envelope so that the handwritten guests' names you've put on the inner envelope are visible when they open it up.